joinez/deployments/readme.md

 ## Accessing data

 When the server is running, open the [graphiql ui](http://localhost:3000/graphiql) in your browser.
 Copy paste any of the following queries to fetch the data.
+Some examples are:

 ```sh
 # All clouds and environments